Kovalam Lighthouse Beach 🏖️ India

 There was no-one.

 No problem.
-Instead we took a prepaid taxi from the Trivandrum Domestic Airport Taxi Service, This cost 500 rupees (€7) – half the price that the hotel would have charged us had they turned up.
+Instead we took a prepaid taxi from the Trivandrum Domestic Airport Taxi Service, This cost 500 rupees (€7) – half the price that the hotel would have charged us (had they bothered to turn up).

 We found our run-down looking hotel not far from the taxi drop-off at Kovalam lighthouse beach.
 The Vedante Wake-up is part of a chain of guesthouses in India.
 We were not too surprised to see there was some confusion about our booking: Clearly they were not expecting us.

-However, this wasn’t going to be a problem since there happened to be rooms available.
+However, this wasn’t going to be a problem since there happened to be plenty of rooms available.

 Hotel Vedanta Wake up – Kovalam